 Image: Notability

 If you’re looking for a tool to manage personal recognitions, Notablity might be the best option for you.
-If you want to know more about Notability, then you should take a look at our best article about the best iPad writing Apps.
+If you want to know more about Notability, then you should take a look at our article about the best iPad writing apps.

 Pros: